Nehalem Bay State Park

 Easy access to the ocean and the bay attracts fishing, crabbing, clamming, boating, and kayaking enthusiasts.

-The park is a favorite destination for anglers coming here for bottom surf fishing including perch and rockfish in spring and early summer.
-The forth-largest bay in Oregon, Nehalem Bay is popular with chinook and coho salmon.
+The park is a favorite destination for anglers who come here for bottom surf fishing, including perch and rockfish, in spring and early summer.
+Nehalem Bay, the fourth-largest bay in Oregon, is popular with Chinook and Coho salmon.

 Check current fishing regulations on the Oregon Department of Fish and Wildlife website.